ritwickrajmakhal/localstack-docs/src/content/docs/aws/services/glue.md

 The Glue API in LocalStack Pro allows you to run ETL (Extract-Transform-Load) jobs locally, maintaining table metadata in the local Glue data catalog, and using the Spark ecosystem (PySpark/Scala) to run data processing workflows.

 LocalStack allows you to use the Glue APIs in your local environment.
-The supported APIs are available on our [API coverage page](/references/coverage/coverage_glue/), which provides information on the extent of Glue's integration with LocalStack.
+The supported APIs are available on our [API coverage page](), which provides information on the extent of Glue's integration with LocalStack.

-{{< callout >}}
+:::note
 LocalStack now includes a container-based Glue Job executor, enabling Glue jobs to run within a Docker environment.
 Previously, LocalStack relied on a pre-packaged binary that included Spark and other required components.
 The new executor leverages the `aws-glue-libs` Docker image, provides better production parity, faster startup times, and more reliable execution.